aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ## Hashing

-A Scan Beacon Hash is an unsigned integer, defined as the first 'length' bits of HmacSha256(PlainText, Key), where the most significant bit of each byte is first.
+A Scan Beacon Hash is an unsigned integer, defined as the most significant 'length' bits of HmacSha256(PlainText, Key).

 ## Indexing

 When a request is made to create a Index for a source field, instead the index must be created on the scan beacon field.